kakaroto/Beyond20/docs/features.md

 * Chromatic Orb: Macro to ask which damage type to use

 ## Configurable options
-* Whisper rolls
+* Whisper rolls (yes, no, query the user)
 * Whisper rolls for monster pages
-* Roll twice for advantage/disadvantage
+* Roll types (normal, roll twice, query the user, roll with advantage, roll with disadvantage)
 * Auto roll damage and crit
 * Add initiative to the tracker (requires token to be selected)
-* Automatically update HP in the Roll20 sheets and tokens
+* Automatically update HP in the VTT sheets and tokens
 * Roll20 Character Sheet Template to use
   * D&D 5E By Roll20
   * Other Templates
-* Replace dice formulas in Roll20 text
+* Replace dice formulas in VTT text
 * Add dice formulas roller icon to D&D Beyond spell page and character sheet
 * Add dice formulas roller icon to D&D Beyond stat blocks
 * Add roll buttons to monster, creature and vehicle stat blocks